My Therapist Cooks

 Super Easy Asparagus Casserole

-This is truly the BEST asparagus casserole recipe ever!.
-This is perfect for Thanksgiving, Easter, or anytime!
-Tender asparagus gets a sharp cheddar cream sauce treatment with crispy, crunchy Ritz crackers for topping.
-I love this with cheesy baked rice (trust) as a side dish to weeknight cast iron NY strip steak or a fancier meal such as prime rib roast with chocolate chess pie for dessert - one of my favorite Christmas dinner recipes!
+This is truly the BEST asparagus casserole recipe ever!
+Tender asparagus gets a sharp cheddar cream sauce treatment with crispy, crunchy Ritz crackers for topping in only ten ingredients.
+I love this with cheesy baked rice (trust) as a side dish to weeknight cast iron NY strip steak or a fancier meal such as prime rib roast with chocolate chess pie for dessert.

 close up top view of old fashioned asparagus casserole topped with Ritz crackers.